AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### Sizeshifter (Su) [Origin Talent]{.ability-head} {.u}
 **Type:** Auxiliary (Essence or Innate)

 **Effect:** As an action that requires 2 acts, you may change your size category to Small or Medium (chosen when you gain this talent).
 Your ability scores do not change, only your size (and thus your weapon damage); normal size penalties and bonuses to AC and CMD and on attack and skill rolls apply.
 Changing size or returning to your true size requires 2 acts.
-Your size in this form overrides and ignores any other effects which might change your size unless the caster succeeds at a magic skill check against a DC equal to [11 + your Hit Dice]{.c}.
+Your size in this form overrides and ignores any other effects which might change your size unless the caster succeeds at a magic skill check against a DC equal to [11 + [HD]{.alt}]{.c}.
 :::::

 ::::: {.ability}